-SoTL is a growing field in post-secondary education that uses systematic, deliberate and methodological inquiry into student learning in order to improve teaching.
+SoTL is a growing field in post-secondary education that uses systematic, deliberate and methodological inquiry into teaching (behaviours/practices, attitudes, and values) in order to improve student learning (Potter & Kustra, 2011).
 Its methodology disseminates findings beyond a single course and mobilizes knowledge.

 The field of SoTL aims to take teaching beyond a well-rehearsed practice into a scholarly activity, one that engages the instructor in careful planning, evaluation and dissemination.
 SoTL uses a range of methodologies and builds on disciplinary practices and epistemologies.

 - To improve student learning by finding better, more engaging ways to teach.

 - To conduct scholarly examination of what takes place inside the classroom, asking questions and collecting evidence on the effectiveness of different methods of teaching.